Skip to main content

 According to a life expectancy calculator provided by the Social Security Administration:

 Of course, life expectancy calculators simply provide averages.
-Family history and lifestyle are important factors when evaluating your unique circumstance.
+Family history and lifestyle are important factors when evaluating your unique circumstances.

 When viewed through a different lens, Social Security can be considered a form of longevity insurance.
 Moreover, Social Security benefits are adjusted annually for inflation.
 For these reasons, Social Security benefits continue to be an important cornerstone of retirement, especially as fewer and fewer employers offer traditional pension plans.